danrot/master-thesis/02_state-of-the-art.md

-The first number contains access information similar to the ones known from UNIX filesystems, the second column contains the type of the referenced object, then comes the key of the referenced git object, and the last column defines the name of the reference.
+The first number contains access information similar to the ones known from UNIX filesystems, the second column contains the type of the referenced object, then comes the key of the referenced Git object, and the last column defines the name of the reference.

 Such a tree is the target of a commit.
 The commit specifies a certain state of revision.
 Therefore it adds more information to a tree.
 A commit consists of a pointer to a specific tree, which can be considered as frozen, and adds information about the author.
-Actually git distinguishes between the author and the commiter.
+Actually Git distinguishes between the author and the commiter.
 The author is the original editor of the content, whereby the commiter is the one who added the content to version control.
 In many use cases these two roles are taken by the same person.
 In the PLM context the commit